jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/attribute-access.rst

         }

-In fact, this is a slight over-simplification as we shall see in :ref:`getattribute-and-getattr`.
+In fact, this is a slight over-simplification as we shall see in :ref:`getattribute-and-getattr-vsj2`.

 In most contexts,
 we expect it to be known statically that the name is a ``PyUnicode``,